 Do you clean the ATM keypad before you touch the numbers?
 Thousands of people have touched that keypad all day, and I can guarantee you that people are not thinking of sanitizing it before or after they touch it.
 Not on purpose, just from habit.

 Solution: If you use an ATM machine, remember to use hand sanitizer to clean the keyboard before touching it.
 A paper towel with hand sanitizer on it to lightly wipe down the numbers takes care of that problem.
-I sanitize before I touch it and then after, to leave it clean for the next person.
+I sanitize it before I touch it and then clean it after to leave it clean for the next person.
 Just thinking ahead.

 - Keep Sanitized Wipes In Your Purse, Pocket, or Car: I keep cloth-like packets of hand sanitizers that are to be used one time.
 Tear off the wrapper and wipe the object and then throw away the wipe.
 If you need them, go reach out to me and I’ll tell you where to get them shipped directly to your house, packaged and clean.
 What I use comes in a neat little package you can put in your bag or pocket.
 Extremely convenient and easy to use without carrying bottles of hand sanitizer.